 We will bear all costs for our solicitation of proxies.
 Our directors, officers and certain of our employees may solicit proxies by mail, telephone, email, facsimile or personally without additional compensation.
-We are requesting that brokers and custodians forward the notice of Internet availability or, as applicable, printed copies of the proxy materials to stockholders for whom they hold shares.
+We are requesting that brokers and other nominees forward printed copies of the proxy materials to stockholders for whom they hold shares.
 We will reimburse these entities for their reasonable out-of-pocket distribution expenses.